 The auditors recommended management take steps to possess the necessary knowledge and accounting expertise to appropriately design and implement an effective system of internal controls that will prevent, detect and correct potential misstatements of significant accounts.

 Current Status:

-Repeated as Finding 2023-003.
+Revised and repeated as Finding 2024-002.

 SECTION III.
 FINDINGS - MAJOR FEDERAL AWARD PROGRAMS AUDIT